ld4l-labs/bibliotek-o/doc/admin/crm.md

   * With few exceptions, the `rdfs:label` value is derived from the full local name by inserting whitespace at word junctures and lowercasing second and subsequent words.
   * Annotation properties other than `rdfs:label` should end in a period.
   * Term definitions include `dcterms:issued` and `dcterms:modified` assertions, with the same datetime value.
 Datetime values are expressed in ISO-8601 format; e.g., "2017-04-22T01:30:00-04:00".
+  * Term URIs should use the current version.
+Once the version number of the release has been established, the CRM team will modify the URIs accordingly.
 * Modification of an existing term:
   * Update the `dcterms:modified` value.
   * Add a `skos:changeNote` describing the change, leaving a set of parentheses where the new version number will be filled in at release time; For example, "Fix rdfs:label ()".
+  * Terms should retain their current URIs.
+Once the version number of the release has been established, the CRM team will modify the URIs accordingly.
 * Term deletion
   * Terms should be marked `owl:deprecated` rather than deleted.
 The CRM team will determine, based on the semantics of the change and whether the next release is a `MAJOR`, `MINOR`, or `PATCH` release, whether the term can be deleted rather than deprecated.
   * Update the `dcterms:modified` value and add a `skos:changeNote` as for modified terms.